MahbuburRahmanRasel/moongoseExpressUserOrder/README.md

 - Ensure data integrity through validation using Joi.

-## Follwing packages are used to build these application
+## Following packages are used to build these application

 1. cors
 2. dotenv